 C2C, THE CLIMATE SOLUTIONS COLLABORATIVE, STIMULATES SUSTAINED ACTION IN CLIMATE-RELATED INVESTMENT AMONG COMMITTED PHILANTHROPIES AND FAMILY OFFICES.

-C2C is a committed and focused working group of leading philanthropies, investment managers, and family offices that are overcoming the asset owner-investment manager impasse to accelerate the flow of capital to address climate change.
-Working group members commit – or develop their existing commitment – to make investments that measurably reduce emissions, and support one another in deploying this capital through strategic thinking, resource sharing, and due diligence.
+The Climate Solutions Collaborative (C2C) is a solutions-oriented working group for pioneering philanthropies, investment managers, and family offices in climate investing.
+Members support one another through collaboration to accelerate the flow of capital to address climate change.
+Working group members are committed to making investments that measurably reduce emissions and are working together to deploy $3 billion in private and philanthropic capital by 2025.
 C2C’s overarching objective is bringing market-based climate solutions to scale and to make the field of climate investing more connective, active, and effective.

 Featured News and Insights

 The Climate Solutions Collaborative draws your attention to a great read from PRIME Coalition and Cambridge Associates in the Stanford Social Innovation Review around the critical gaps in climate solutions funding.
 The piece highlights the need for new solutions, current gaps in the landscape, and approaches for addressing those gaps.

 Confluence draws your attention to the latest major and impressive report from the IFC, a public report partner on the Investing in a Time of Climate Change study.
 The report points to trillions of dollars’ worth of climate-smart investment opportunities and emphasizes the need for smart policy reforms from governments and innovative business models to unlock private sector finance.